uCOMmandIt/uci-docker-image-builder/readme.md

 ## Getting started

-The best way to use this script/repository is to copy the `example/` subdirectory elsewhere
+The best way to use this script/repository is to copy the `example/` subdirectory elsewhere, for example to `/opt/myimage`

 ```
 /bin/cp -R example/ /opt/myimage/